moximaxi/weather-api/README.md

 ```
 It should run on [localhost](http://localhost).

-### Building a docker image
+### Running using docker-compose
-To build a docker image use:
+To build and run docker-compose containers use:
 ```
-docker build -t weatherapp .
-docker run -d --name weathercontainer -p 80:80 weatherapp
+docker-compose build
+docker-compose up
 ```

-### Database for usage history
+It should run on [localhost:8000](http://localhost:8000).

+### Additional features
-This API implements creating of SQLite database for storing usage history with the help of SQLAlchemy.
-There is no front-end support for this, however you can test this feature in [Swagger UI](http://localhost/docs#/default/create_history_history_add_post "Swagger UI") and see the full database in [localhost/history](http://localhost/history "localhost/history")
+This API implements creating of PostgreSQL database for storing usage history with the help of SQLAlchemy.
+You can test this feature in [Swagger UI](http://localhost:8000/docs#/default/create_history_history_add_post "Swagger UI") and see the full database in [localhost/history](http://localhost:8000/history "localhost/history").
+There is also a simple HTTP authentitacion.
+You can test it by clicking a link on an index page.